Development of a hydrogen powertrain for a Swiss Lightwing AC4

 Fuel Cell System

-The heart of our powertrain is a 65 kW hydrogen fuel cell.
-It supplies the energy needed for a flight from hydrogen.
+The heart of our powertrain is a 68 kW hydrogen fuel cell.
+It produces the necessary electrical energy for flight.

 To absorb power peaks during take-off or a go-around, a battery module with a total capacity of 5.8 kWh is installed.
 The batteries are liquid-cooled and can be recharged in flight by the fuel cell.